POL - 40.13.1 Student Code of Conduct

 9.1.1 Filing of Complaint/Initial Review

-9.1.1.1 Any member of the University community may register a complaint with the Office of Student Conduct and Community Standards against a student for an alleged violation of University policy.
-The complaint must include factual information supporting the allegation.
-Allegations concerning violations of the Code must be brought in writing to the attention of the Office of Student Conduct and Community Standards.
+9.1.1.1 Any member of the University community may submit a complaint against a student for an alleged violation of University policy.
+Complaints must be in writing and include factual information supporting the allegation.
+Allegations should be submitted to the Office of Student Conduct and Community Standards (SCCS) using the incident reporting form as soon as possible, preferably within thirty (30) days of the discovery of the incident.

 9.1.2 Notification of Conduct Allegations